Esi Sutherland-Addy: Biography

 Born in Ghana as Esi Reiter Sutherland, she is the eldest of the three children of playwright and cultural activist Efua Sutherland and African-American Bill Sutherland (1918–2010), a colonial civil rights activist who went to Ghana in 1953 on the recommendation of George Padmore to Kwame Nkrumah.
 She was educated at St. Monica's Secondary School, Mampong and Achimota School (where she met her husband).

 She has held various positions at educational establishments in Europe and the US, which includes being a Senior Fellow at the Institute of International Education at Manchester University, UK, and as visiting lecturer at the following universities: University of Indiana, Bloomington, USA, the Centre for African Studies, New York University Accra Campus, University of Birmingham, UK, and L'Institut des Hautes Etudes en Sciences Sociales, Paris, France.

-She served with the Ghana government as Deputy Minister for Higher Education, Culture and Tourism from (1986–93) and from 1994 to 1995 as Minister of Education and Culture.
-She has undertaken studies particularly in the field of education for many international organizations including UNESCO, UNICEF, the World Bank and the Association for the Development of Education in Africa.
-She has been on both local and global boards with companies such as Ghana Commercial Bank, Open Society for West Africa, and The Commonwealth of Learning.
+She served with the Ghana government as Deputy Minister for Higher Education, Culture and Tourism from 1986 to 1993, and as Minister of Education and Culture from 1994 to 1995.
+She has undertaken studies particularly in the field of education for many international organizations, including UNESCO, UNICEF, the World Bank and the Association for the Development of Education in Africa.
+She has been on both local and global boards with companies such as the Ghana Commercial Bank, the Open Society Initiative for West Africa, and the Commonwealth of Learning.

 She has also held key roles in non-governmental organizations and has been on the executive board of the Forum for African Women Educationalists (FAWE) and the Mmofra Foundation.
 She has served as the chairperson of such entities as: the board of trustees of the United Nations Voluntary Fund for Technical Cooperation (VFTC). and Afram Publications Ghana Ltd.

-Sutherland-Addy works with institute of African studies at the University of Ghana and is spearheads a project called Oral Traditions and Expressive Diversity, involving the collection and digitization of Ghanaian Oral Traditions.
+Sutherland-Addy works with the Institute of African Studies at the University of Ghana and spearheads a project called Oral Traditions and Expressive Diversity, involving the collection and digitization of Ghanaian Oral Traditions.
 She also supervises postgraduate students.